Rahul-chintamani/BlueTooth-Tank/README.md

-Bluetooth-Controlled Nerf Tank 🚀🔫
+Bluetooth-Controlled Nerf Tank
+---

-This is a Bluetooth-controlled tank that can move and shoot Nerf bullets, all from your phone!
-Using an Arduino Uno, an HC-05 Bluetooth module, and an L298N motor driver, this project is a fun way to explore robotics, wireless control, and motor-driven mechanisms.
+This project is a Bluetooth-controlled tank that can move and fire Nerf bullets, all operated from a smartphone.
+Built using an Arduino Uno, an HC-05 Bluetooth module, and an L298N motor driver, this project explores robotics, wireless control, and motor-driven mechanisms in a structured and practical way.

 📥 Download the App: https://play.google.com/store/apps/details?id=com.keuwl.arduinobluetooth

 📧 Contact: chintamanirahul80@gmail.com

 ---
+Project Overview
+---
+1. The tank is controlled via the Bluetooth Electronics app on an Android device.
+2. The Arduino Uno processes Bluetooth signals received from the HC-05 module.
+3. The L298N motor driver controls the DC motors, enabling movement in all directions.
+4. A servo motor adjusts the Nerf gun’s aim vertically.
+5. A solenoid or additional servo motor triggers the firing mechanism.

+---
 How It Works
+---
 1. Control the tank using the Bluetooth Electronics app on Android.

 2. Arduino Uno receives Bluetooth signals from the HC-05 module.